🚚 FREE US SHIPPING ON ORDERS OVER $30 🚚

 • Limited dry storage space: Any decent sit-on kayak has at least one or two dry storage hatches, but they're usually a fraction of the size of the dry storage provided in a sit-in boat.
 They're not big enough to hold a lot of items or gear like anchors and buoys.

-• Very heavy out of the water: I'm a decently strong 6'2 guy, however even I still struggle to move my pedal yak from the side of the house to the driveway, and then lift it onto my car rack.
+• Very heavy out of the water: I'm a decently strong 6'2 guy.
+However, I still struggle to move my pedal yak from the side of the house to the driveway and then lift it onto my car rack.
 Whereas with my sit-in kayak?
 I can carry that one a hundred yards and launch away without breaking a sweat.
 Okay, some sweat.

 Featured Boat Care Product

-Check Price on Amazon - Better boat's boat soap cleans your boat, kayak, RV and even pots and pans to a sparkling finish.
+Better Boat's boat soap cleans your boat, kayak, RV and even pots and pans to a sparkling finish.
 It quickly and efficiently washes away dirt, mud, grease and grime.
 Rinse off with a hose and nozzle for a residue-free and non-slip finish.

 Which Should You Choose: Sit-On-Top or Sit-In Kayak?